Saturday, June 29, 2024

 Also starring Albert Brooks (last seen in "The Super Bob Einstein Movie"), Judd Apatow (last seen in "Norman Lear: Just Another Version of You"), James L. Brooks (last seen in "Being Mary Tyler Moore"), Rob Reiner (ditto), Ben Stiller (ditto), Kimberly Brooks, Larry David (last seen in "Kurt Vonnegut: Unstuck in Time"), Clifford Einstein, Nikki Glaser (last seen in "I Feel Pretty"), Tiffany Haddish (last seen in "Kevin Hart & Chris Rock: Headliners Only"), Wanda Sykes (ditto), Alana Haim (last seen in "Licorice Pizza''), Jonah Hill (last seen in "Saltburn"), Anthony Jeselnik (last seen in "Gilbert"), Conan O'Brien (last seen in "Remembering Gene Wilder"), Chris Rock (last seen in "I Am Chris Farley"), Sarah Silverman (last seen in "Marry Me"), Steven Spielberg (last seen in "Belushi"), Jon Stewart (last seen in "Good Night Oppy"), Sharon Stone (last seen in "Sly"), Neil deGrasse Tyson, Brian Williams (last seen in "Marcel the Shell With Shoes On")

-with archive footage of Steve Allen (last seen in "Miles Davis: Birth of the Cool"), Desi Arnaz (last seen in "The Super Bob Einstein Movie"), Milton Berle (ditto), Bob Einstein (ditto), Susie Essman (ditto), J.B.
-Smoove (ditto), Flip Wilson (ditto), Lucille Ball (also last seen in "Being Mary Tyler Moore"), Carl Reiner (ditto), Joey Bishop (last seen in "Sammy Davis: I've Gotta Be Me"), Jeff Bridges (last seen in "The Giver"), Mel Brooks (also last seen in "Remembering Gene Wilder"), Carrie Fisher (ditto), Richard Pryor (ditto), Nicolas Cage (last seen in "De Palma"), James Cameron, Glen Campbell (last seen in "Dionne Warwick Don't Make Me Over"), Ed Sullivan (ditto), George Carlin (last seen in "George Carlin's American Dream"), Johnny Carson (last seen in "Butterfly in the Sky"), Johnny Cash (last seen in "Apollo 10 1/2: A Space Age Childhood"), Jessica Chastain (last seen in "The 355"), Cher (last seen in "Nothing Compares"), George Clooney (last seen in "The Flash"), Bryan Cranston (last seen in "Jerry and Marge Go Large"), Robert De Niro (last seen in "Sly"), Richard Dreyfuss (last seen in "Night Falls on Manhattan"), Harry Einstein, Don Everly (last seen in "David Crosby: Remember.
+with archive footage of Steve Allen (last seen in "Miles Davis: Birth of the Cool"), Desi Arnaz (last seen in "The Super Bob Einstein Movie"), Milton Berle (ditto), Bob Einstein (ditto), Susie Essman (ditto), Flip Wilson (ditto), Lucille Ball (also last seen in "Being Mary Tyler Moore"), Carl Reiner (ditto), Joey Bishop (last seen in "Sammy Davis: I've Gotta Be Me"), Jeff Bridges (last seen in "The Giver"), Mel Brooks (also last seen in "Remembering Gene Wilder"), Carrie Fisher (ditto), Richard Pryor (ditto), Nicolas Cage (last seen in "De Palma"), James Cameron, Glen Campbell (last seen in "Dionne Warwick Don't Make Me Over"), Ed Sullivan (ditto), George Carlin (last seen in "George Carlin's American Dream"), Johnny Carson (last seen in "Butterfly in the Sky"), Johnny Cash (last seen in "Apollo 10 1/2: A Space Age Childhood"), Jessica Chastain (last seen in "The 355"), Cher (last seen in "Nothing Compares"), George Clooney (last seen in "The Flash"), Bryan Cranston (last seen in "Jerry and Marge Go Large"), Robert De Niro (last seen in "Sly"), Richard Dreyfuss (last seen in "Night Falls on Manhattan"), Harry Einstein, Don Everly (last seen in "David Crosby: Remember.
 My Name"), Phil Everly (ditto), Jeff Garlin (last seen in "Babylon"), Debbie Reynolds (ditto), Kathie Lee Gifford (last seen in "Bob Ross; Happy Accidents, Betrayal & Greed"), Ryan Gosling (last seen in "Barbie"), Charles Grodin (last seen in "An Imperfect Murder"), Julie Hagerty (last seen in "Somebody I Used to Know"), Jon Hamm (last seen in "Unfrosted"), Kathryn Harrold (last seen in "The Pursuit of D.B.
-Cooper"), Johnny Haymer, Holly Hunter (last seen in "Spielberg"), William Hurt (last seen in "Black Widow"), Oscar Isaac (last heard in "Spider-Man: Across the Spider-Verse"), George Jessel, Laura Kightlinger, Bruno Kirby, Stanley Kubrick, Thelma Leeds, Jay Leno (last seen in "Book of Shadows: Blair Witch 2'), Art Linkletter, Lucy Liu (last heard in "Strange World"), Andie MacDowell (last seen in "Dinner With Friends"), Garry Marshall, Penny Marshall (last seen in "Belushi), Dean Martin (last seen in "Think Like a Man Too"), Tony Martin, Groucho Marx (last seen in "Kurt Vonnegut: Unstuck in Time"), Frances Lee McCain, Ed McMahon (last seen in "SLY"), Regis Philbin (last seen in "Jack and Jill"), Lou Rawls, Estelle Reiner (last seen in "Everything Is Copy"), Linda Ronstadt (last seen in "Breslin and Hamill: Deadline Artists"), Paul Rudd (last seen in "I Could Never Be Your Woman"), Martin Scorsese (last seen in "De Palma"), Cybill Shepherd (last seen in "Being Rose"), Gene Siskel (last seen in "Belushi"), Will Smith (last seen in "Made in America"), Meryl Streep (last seen in "The Giver"), Fred Thompson, Rip Torn (last seen in "Eulogy")
+Cooper"), Johnny Haymer, Holly Hunter (last seen in "Spielberg"), William Hurt (last seen in "Black Widow"), Oscar Isaac (last heard in "Spider-Man: Across the Spider-Verse"), George Jessel, Laura Kightlinger, Bruno Kirby, Stanley Kubrick, Thelma Leeds, Jay Leno (last seen in "Book of Shadows: Blair Witch 2'), Art Linkletter, Lucy Liu (last heard in "Strange World"), Andie MacDowell (last seen in "Dinner With Friends"), Garry Marshall, Penny Marshall (last seen in "Belushi), Dean Martin (last seen in "Think Like a Man Too"), Tony Martin, Groucho Marx (last seen in "Kurt Vonnegut: Unstuck in Time"), Frances Lee McCain, Ed McMahon (last seen in "Sly"), Regis Philbin (last seen in "Jack and Jill"), Lou Rawls, Estelle Reiner (last seen in "Everything Is Copy"), Linda Ronstadt (last seen in "Breslin and Hamill: Deadline Artists"), Paul Rudd (last seen in "I Could Never Be Your Woman"), Martin Scorsese (last seen in "De Palma"), Cybill Shepherd (last seen in "Being Rose"), Gene Siskel (last seen in "Belushi"), Will Smith (last seen in "Made in America"), J.B.
+Smoove (last seen in "Think Like a Man"), Meryl Streep (last seen in "The Giver"), Fred Thompson, Rip Torn (last seen in "Eulogy")

 RATING: 7 out of 10 spit-takes at the Famous Comedians School